CodaBool/podman/readme.md

 - CloudFlare WAF blocking non-US traffic

 ## Automatic Updates
+> effectively runs `podman auto-update` daily and then `podman image prune -f`.
+If the container fails to start after auto-update, then it will automatically be rolled back

 1. add `AutoUpdate=registry` to your `.Container`
-2. `sudo systemctl enable --now podman-auto-update.timer`
+2. `sudo systemctl enable --now podman-auto-update.timer` (for root)
+3. `systemctl --user enable --now podman-auto-update.timer` (for rootless)

 ## Automatic run on boot
+> 🤔 not sure if this is __really__ necessary

 `loginctl enable-linger $USER`

-## Validation
+## Quadlet Validation
 `/usr/libexec/podman/quadlet --user --dryrun`

 ## Expose Podman socket